This tiny cafe, tucked into the corner of Regimental Square, is brimming with ambition and innovation.

 The design has a light timber bench curving around the outside of the glass façade, gold tinges and timber furniture inside.
 The marble-topped coffee counter adds further gloss, as does a simple brass inlay of the cafe’s name on the tiled floor.

-Also on the menu are bowls, such as the soba noodle salad with house kimchi (far more pungent than the usual cafe variety), a wedge of caramel-y roast pumpkin, radish, mint, crushed peanuts and a lime-miso dressing.
+If you’re sitting in for lunch, you might hefty rolls in lobster and prawn cocktail iterations.
+Also on the menu are nourishing bowls, with past highlights including a soba noodle salad topped with house kimchi, a wedge of caramel-y roast pumpkin, radish, mint, crushed peanuts and a lime-miso dressing.